RENEE MONTAGNE, Host:

 It's National Poetry Month.
 And to celebrate, we're going now to Florida's Miami Dade County.

-Ms. MIRTA OLIVA (Contestant, O, Miami Poetry Festival): The haiku challenge was a chance for those who dream of writing in verse.
+MIRTA OLIVA: The haiku challenge was a chance for those who dream of writing in verse.

 And remember, Haiku is a deceptively simple form of poetry.
 You just put five syllables on the first line, seven syllables on the second line, five syllables on the third, you're done.